American Airlines Looking To Hire 400 Full-Time Employees In Miami To Work From Home

 “As the third-largest private employer in Miami-Dade County, these new full-time positions further strengthen our more than 30-year commitment to our community and to our Miami hub,” said Juan Carlos Liscano, American Airlines Vice President- Miami Operations.

-“With the record growth we’ve experienced in the last year, we’re thrilled to continue creating more jobs in Miami.”READ MORE: Forest Service: 2 Of 3 Florida Panhandle Wildfires Now 95% Contained
+“With the record growth we’ve experienced in the last year, we’re thrilled to continue creating more jobs in Miami.”READ MORE: Miami Weather: Stormy Afternoon, Some Could Include Heavy Rainfall

 The Miami-based airline offers up to 360 daily flights to 140 destinations.